etopian/docker-wordpress-cli/README.md

 ###Is it possible to run Alpine Linux with HHVM?

 No it's most likely not as HHVM can't be compiled on Alpine Linux as it uses ulibc which does not support  res_ninit.
+We might support HHVM using a Debian container at some point, currently we are happy sticking to Nginx and PHP-FPM.

 ##Docker WP CLI Commands